ty-elastic/videojs_observability/README.md

 As an aside, I also am a big proponent of relegating the ubiquitous "log file" (arguably back) to a debugging role rather than carrying production metrics.
 Logging is a fragile and inefficient way to record data.
 Given the historical lack of good cross-language, cross-platform, open-standards for transporting metrics and events, logging has generally carried the torch for production metrics.
 Fortunately, with the advent of OpenTelemetry, we are starting to see industry adoption of formal, standardized mechanisms to convey observability (see [NGINX's support for OpenTelemetry](https://www.nginx.com/blog/integrating-opentelemetry-modern-apps-reference-architecture-progress-report/)).

 Finally, I found myself wondering if it would make sense to model a user's video playback session as an overarching parent span with individual ABR segment retrievals as linked child spans (I have not seen this done elsewhere).
-Modeling a playback session as an overall Trace provides a nice means of associating all of the subsequent HTTPS GETs (both from a front-end and a back-end perspective) with a user's overall playback session.
-Moreover, it allows you to avail yourself of the rich feature set offered by a distributed APM tracing solution (e.g., tail-based sampling, events, correlation with metrics, correlation between front-end and back-end requests) without resorting to bespoke means of association.
+Modeling a playback session as an overall Trace provides a nice means of associating all of the subsequent HTTPS GETs (both from a frontend and a backend perspective) with a user's overall playback session.
+Moreover, it allows you to avail yourself of the rich feature set offered by a distributed APM tracing solution (e.g., tail-based sampling, events, correlation with metrics, correlation between frontend and backend requests) without resorting to bespoke means of association.

 As illustrated below, a parent span is created for the overall playback session.
 Each XHR request within Video.js VHS for an ABR segment becomes a child of that overarching playback span.
 Each of those Video.js segment request spans in turn creates a corresponding child span within NGINX.